rgcottrell/pytorch-human-performance-gec/README.md

 ### Train the Model

-TODO: this model is an out-of-box LSTM model.
-Not the model used in the paper.
+TODO: the training is using an out-of-box cross entropy loss function.
+A fluency score loss function used in the paper needs to be implemented.

 To train the error-correcting model, run the following command: